 In Group B, the madness did not stop with just the cars.
 Did you know that Audi had once planned on using a similar method that the military uses to refuel planes in mid-flight?
 Indeed, for the lengthy Safari Rally in Africa, they started to devise a special plane whom would meet with the quattro in a straight and smooth section.
 The co-driver would extend a special perch to connect the fuel systems and refuel the car without stopping.
 I’m not sure how far they got into the idea but I’m sure that the FISA wouldn’t have allowed it for long!

 The Group B competition era of the WRC turned out to be one of the most eventful and fierce consecutive years of rallying history.
-From almost crowning the first female champion to stripping the title from another due to partisan mischievousness and feudal internal politics – Group B competition had drama from start to finish to a level equal to its eventual fate.
+From almost crowning the first female world champion to stripping the title from another due to partisan mischievousness and feudal internal politics – Group B competition had drama from start to finish to a level equal to its eventual fate.

 THE FALL OF GROUP B